takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 Note: This type of message is paid.
 </aside>

-Nowadays, **Message Templates** are created directly on the BLiP portal, manually.
+Nowadays, **Message Templates** are created directly on the Blip portal, manually.
 Therefore, if you need to add a new message template to your bot, just access the `Content > Message Template` menu, containing the following information:

 * The ontent of your message
 * All translations desired